 Students who wish to transfer to four-year colleges or universities should speak to their academic advisor before or during their first semester at MCC.
-While taking ACA 122, College Transfer Success, your advisor will assist you in mapping out your coursework to fit the specific requirements of the transfer school of your choice.

 Q: Will my GPA transfer after I transfer to a senior college or university?

 No, your GPA will not transfer.
 Your GPA from MCC is typically used in admission standards, and after you transfer your GPA will be based on the courses that you take at each school you attend.

 Q: Can I transfer to a private school?
 If so, what courses transfer?

 Yes, many private schools have agreed to the Comprehensive Articulation Agreement (CAA).
 Any course covered in the CAA will transfer; all courses covered in the CAA have a statement at the end of the course description noting it is part of the CAA.
 Most schools that are not part of the CAA will also accept transfer credit from MCC.
 If the school that you plan to attend is not part of the CAA, your academic advisor can assist you in getting prior approval for transfer credit.

 Q: Can I transfer before completing my degree?

 Yes, you can complete the 44-hour general education core and still transfer.
 If you elect to transfer without completing the degree or the general education core you will likely have deficits in the general education requirements at the college or university to which you are transferring.

 This program awards an associate degree to students who previously attended and received at least 16 college-level credit hours at one of North Carolina’s 58 community colleges and then fulfilled the remaining associate degree requirements while working towards a bachelor’s degree at a participating North Carolina university.

 Q: For my electives, may I take any course that I want?